 Sometimes, that new piece of gear is essential, and sometimes, it represents a massive improvement over the gear that we already own.
 But more often than not, this just isn’t true.
 Most of the time, we’re probably really better served to forget about the gear because truthfully, when there are photographers out there creating gorgeous art with phone cameras, we can be assured that it’s not the gear that gives us an edge.

-What does give us an edge is the drive to be more creative.
+What does give us an edge is a drive to be more creative.
 The photographer’s eye, trained to see things that other people don’t necessarily notice—that, too, gives us an edge.
 It’s all about keen observation and the creative wit to create something unusual and moving.

 Gear is just a tool.
 It’s true that better tools can give you a slightly better result, but in the end, it all really comes back to the mind wielding those tools.
 That’s what makes the biggest difference.